girder/girder/docs/installation.rst

 To change settings for plugins, click the ``Admin console`` navigation link, then click ``Plugins``.
 Here, you will see a list of installed plugins.
 If the plugin has settings, click on the associated gear icon to modify them.

-For information about specific plugins, see the :ref:`Plugins <plugins>` section.